Kwaisulia: Later life and death

 As the British began to expand their influence further during the beginning of the 20th century, Kwaisulia's power began to wane somewhat, though he still commanded considerable influence.
 In 1903, Queensland banned foreign labourers from entering the state, which forced Kwaisulia to instead refocus his efforts on sending labourers to Fiji.
 Kwaisulia died in 1909, when, while hunting fish with dynamite, a cartridge he was holding "exploded in his face".
 After Kwaisulia's death, his followers accused a chieftain of Sulufou of killing him with sorcery, and as a result skirmishes broke out between them and the inhabitants of Sulufou.

 Legacy and character

 Kwaisulia has a complicated legacy in his native Lau Lagoon, with him being remembered as an effective warrior and leader by some, but a tyrant by others.
 His reputation was also mixed among his contemporaries; mariner William T. Wawn describes him negatively while fellow mariner John Cromar describes him positively.
-Kwaisulia was survived by at least three sons, two of whom, Jackson Kaiviti and Timi Kakaluae, also rose to prominence, with Kaiviti becoming an advocate of Christianity and Kakaluae a chieftain and staunch opponent of the Maasina Ruru movement.
+Kwaisulia was survived by at least three sons, two of whom, Jackson Kaiviti and Timi Kakaluae, also rose to prominence, with Kaiviti becoming an advocate of Christianity and Kakaluae a chieftain and staunch opponent of the Maasina Rule movement.

+Historiography

+Kwaisulia was not paid much attention by early historians and ethnographers of Melanesia, a situation which was considered by anthropologist Stuart Kisch to be part of a larger occurrence where European academics had attempted to completely separate European influence from native Melanesian culture, thus excluding figures such as Kwaisulia whose historical influence is inseparable from the interactions between the two cultures.
+The primary work that increased the stature of Kwaisulia among western anthropologists was Roger Keesing's essay "Kwaisulia as culture hero", published in the 1992 book History and Tradition in Melanesian Anthropology.